bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
-In future, the ``isInterfaceTo`` and ``uses`` relationships will allow specification of the web applications that provided interfaces to or use other tools.
+In future, the ``isInterfaceTo`` and ``uses`` relationships will allow specification of the tools that a web application provides an interface to or uses.

    - for software that essentially just wraps or provides an interface to some other tool, *e.g.* a web application or web service over an existing tool, use the pattern ``toolName providerName`` where ``providerName`` is the name of some institute, workbench, collection *etc.*, *e.g.* ``cufflinks cloud IFB``.  **Do not** misappropriate the original name!